A thoracic aortic aneurysm is a weakened area in the upper part of the aorta. The aorta is the major blood vessel that feeds blood to the body.

-Depending on the size and growth rate of your thoracic aortic aneurysm, treatment may vary from watchful waiting to emergency surgery.
+Depending on the cause, size and growth rate of your thoracic aortic aneurysm, treatment may vary from watchful waiting to emergency surgery.
 Ideally, surgery for a thoracic aortic aneurysm can be planned if necessary.

 Thoracic aortic aneurysms often grow slowly and usually without symptoms, making them difficult to detect.
 Some aneurysms will never rupture.
 Many start small and stay small, although many expand over time.
 How quickly an aortic aneurysm may grow is difficult to predict.

 As a thoracic aortic aneurysm grows, some people may notice:

 - Tenderness or pain in the chest

 Aortic aneurysms can develop anywhere along the aorta, which runs from your heart through your chest and abdomen.
 When they occur in the chest, they are called thoracic aortic aneurysms.
 Aneurysms can occur anywhere in the thoracic aorta, including the ascending aorta near the heart, the aortic arch in the curve of the thoracic aorta and the descending aorta in the lower part of the thoracic aorta.

 Aneurysms that form in the lower part of your aorta — called abdominal aortic aneurysms — are more common than thoracic aortic aneurysms.
 An aneurysm can also occur in between the upper and lower parts of your aorta.
 This type of aneurysm is called a thoracoabdominal aneurysm.

 When to see a doctor